 The Effect of Coyotes on Deer Populations

 During the late 1980’s coyotes advanced into South Carolina and by year 2006 the deer population declined by 36%.
 Is this merely by chance?
-An in-depth study was done on Michigan’s Upper Peninsula indicating coyotes kill more grown deer and fawns than wolves, bears, or bobcat.
+An in-depth study on Michigan’s Upper Peninsula indicated coyotes kill more grown deer and fawns than wolves, bears, or bobcat.
 For 3 consecutive years coyotes caught and killed more adult deer leaving their competition in the dust.
-Coyotes killed 7 deer, whereas wolves killed 3 and bears and bobcat trailing behind with 1 each.
+Coyotes killed 7 deer, whereas wolves killed 3.
+Bears and bobcat trailed behind with 1 each.
 Coyotes were also the apex killing predator fawns with 22.
 Bobcats killed 12 and bears and wolves tied at 4.

 In yet another study, Sarah Saalfeld, a student of Auburn University, under the direction of Dr. Stephen Dithckoff, found coyotes impacted deer in an urban environment the same as in the wild, contradictory to the expectation that cars would be the highest cause of mortality.
 Coyotes killed 67% of the fawns in an urban environment just as in rural environments.